Atlantic Blue Marlin

 Dorsal fin: Retractable

-Identifying features: Back is a dark blue with light blue stripes.
+Identifying features: Back is dark blue with light blue stripes.
 These stripes consist of small dots and bars.
-Belly is a silver white.
+The belly is silver-white.
 There are no spots on the fins.

 Expected temperature range: 70° F to 86° F (21° C to 30° C)

 Migration and breeding: Males rarely attain a weight above 140kg (300lb).
-Females can produce millions of egg.
+Females can produce millions of eggs.
 Very large females are capable of producing over 100 million eggs.

 Fighting characteristics: Very strong and exceptionally fast fish which can test not only the angler and tackle but the entire crew.
 The capture of a large Blue is definitely a team effort.
 Usually fights deeper than a Black or Striped Marlin.